Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Proofs in

 \subsection{Proof of \Cref{thm:main}}

-In this subsection, we provide proofs about the main theoretical guarantee.
-Our proof relies on the following lemmas, whose proofs are deferred to \Cref{app:Proofs of lemmas for mainthm}.
-We first illustrate our target.
-We are trying to bound $\frac{1}{n}\sum_{i=1}^{n}l(f^*(x_i),\hat{f}(x_i))$.
-By the convexity regarding the first variable, we have
+In this subsection, we provide proofs of the main theoretical guarantees.
+Our proof relies on the following lemmas, the proofs of which are deferred to \Cref{app:Proofs of lemmas for mainthm}.
+We first briefly review our target.
+We are trying to bound $\frac{1}{n}\sum_{i=1}^{n}\ell(f^*(x_i),\hat{f}(x_i))$.
+By the convexity concerning the first variable, we have

-where we use the fact that the true data generating process is $y_i=f^*(x_i)+w_i.$ Therefore, we only need to bound the term $|\text{Opt}^*(\hat{f})|$, where
+where we use the fact that the true data generating process is $y_i=f^*(x_i)+w_i.$ Therefore, we only need to bound the term $|\text{Opt}^*(\hat{f})|+\EE_{w_{1:n}}[\Opt^*(\hat{f})]$, where

 Recall the quantities that we have defined in \cref{sec:theory_guarantee}:

 and